90% F1 Score in Relational Triple Extraction: Is it Real ?: End-to-End Modeling of Relation Extraction with Zero-Cardinality

 \subsection{GRTE \cite{Ren2021ANG}}

-This is a table filling based methods which maintain a table for each relation.
-Each cell indicates a token pair have the associated relation or not.
-These tables are populated using local features or filled history of some limited token pairs.
-GRTE enhances the existing table-filling methods by introducing two kinds of global features.
-One is for global association of entity pairs and one for relations.
-GRTE first generates a table feature for each relation.
-Then table features for all relations are integrated and one subject related global feature and one object related global feature is created.
-These two global features are used in refining the individual table features iteratively.
-All triples are extracted based on the filled tables.
+This approach utilizes a table filling method where separate tables are maintained for each relation.
+Each cell in the table represents whether a token pair is associated with the corresponding relation or not.
+These tables are populated using local features or the historical information of a limited number of token pairs.
+GRTE enhances the table-filling by incorporating two types of global features.
+The first type pertains to the global association of entity pairs, while the second type focuses on relations.
+GRTE initially generates a table feature for each relation.
+Subsequently, these table features for all relations are combined, resulting in the creation of a subject-related global feature and an object-related global feature.
+These global features are then utilized iteratively to refine the individual table features.
+By employing this refined table-filling approach, all triples can be extracted based on the information stored in the populated tables.
+This method enables the accurate and comprehensive extraction of relational triples.